kenumali/UCSDUnfoldingMaps/README.md

     - Shows airports affected by its threat circle
     - Hides other earthquake marker
   - When clicking an airport marker
-    - Draw a line to its routes
+    - Draw a line to its routes and hides other airports

 unfolding_app_template and UC San Diego/Coursera MOOC starter code
 ==================================================================